Did you set new year's resolutions? How are they holding up? If you had a resolution on your list to become an effective leader, this post is for you.

 Whether you’re already leading a team or project or you’re aspiring to become a leader this year, your leadership is needed; confident leaders are essential for organizations, businesses, and governments to succeed.
 But in order to reach your leadership goals, you need personalized, concrete actions to follow.

 What does effective leadership look like?
 We have 5 key tips on growing as a leader: excellent communication skills, appropriate education, self-awareness, the ability to network, and a professional online presence.
 Let’s break down those tips, so you can make 2020 the year of effective leadership.

 1: Communication Skills

 - Read.
 Great communication will never develop in an echo chamber.
 You have to expose yourself to great writing in order to know what great writing looks like.
-Remember to read publications that pertain to your industry to know what terminology and style is appropriate.
+Remember to read publications that pertain to your industry to know what terminology and style are appropriate.

 - Sign up for Daily Page.
 The goal of this resource is to help you write regularly.
 You receive a daily prompt, write a response, and then decide if you want to keep it private or make it public.
 This resource is helpful because repetition is key to consistent improvement.

 - Attend workplace training.
-This is a convenient way to receive a little more training that can benefit you in the long-run.
+This is a convenient way to receive a little more training that can benefit you in the long run.
 Not all employers offer such training, so you may need to seek education from an outside source.

 - Take a personality quiz.
 Knowing how you think and act helps you identify your strengths and weaknesses.
 This is particularly helpful for understanding how you interact with team members.
 If you want the most accurate results, pay for the official Myers-Briggs test.
-Free variations sometimes give helpful information, but are not especially credible.
+Free variations sometimes give helpful information but are not especially credible.